 - Heat the oil in a large nonstick skillet over medium high heat.1 Tablespoon vegetable oil

-- Add the steak and the seasoning.
+- Add the steak, salt, and black pepper.
 Cook until no longer pink, approximately 5 minutes.8 ounces top round steak, 1/4 teaspoon salt, 1/4 teaspoon black pepper

 - Remove the steak mixture from the heat.
 Season to taste with additional salt or pepper if needed, keeping in mind that the potato skin shell is seasoned as well.